pluginpizza/sort-settings-menu/readme.txt

 To use Sort Settings Menu, there are only two things you need to do: install and activate the plugin.
 Sort Settings Menu automatically sorts the "Settings" menu in alphabetical order without any extra configuration.
 Sort Settings Menu also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).

+### Bug Reports

+Do you want to report a bug or suggest a feature for Sort Settings Menu?
+Best to do so in the [Sort Settings Menu repository on GitHub](https://github.com/functionsfile/automatic-login/).

 == Installation ==

 To use Sort Settings Menu, there are only two things you need to do: install and activate the plugin.
 Sort Settings Menu automatically sorts the "Settings" menu in alphabetical order without any extra configuration.
 Sort Settings Menu also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).